Let’s get this out of the way: Spaying or neutering is the best thing for your dog or cat.

 For some dogs, neutering does change a smooth glossy coat into a fluffy, wavy one.
 It doesn’t happen to all dogs, but it does happen.

-One More Reminder: An Important Reason to Neuter
+Reminder: Don’t Forget This Super-Important Reason to Neuter

 A male dog can detect a female in heat from miles away.
 One male dog who escapes and follows the call of nature could end up fathering dozens of unplanned puppies, with potentially heartbreaking consequences if those pups don’t have homes.